 - Fees are consistent with the Psychologists' Association of Alberta recommended fee schedule for 2019, at $200 per 50-minute session.
 This may be covered in whole or in part by your employee health benefits or through other health insurance/extended health care coverage.

-Payment is due at the start of session, and may be made by cash, Visa, Mastercard, or American Express (credit card transactions made via Square app).
-Please note I do not accept debit cards.
-You will receive a receipt, which you can submit to your health insurance/ benefits provider.
+- Payment is due prior to the session, by e-transfer.
+You will receive a receipt, which you can submit to your health insurance/benefits provider.

 What if I miss a session?

 - Please provide 24 hours notice if you cannot make an appointment.
 Missed appointments or cancellations made with less than 24-hour notice will be charged at the full rate.